softprops/coffeescripted-sbt/README.md

 ## Settings

+    coffee-bare # removes function wrapper from generated JavaScript sources

-    coffee-source # directory containing CoffeeScript sources. defaults to src/main/coffeescript coffee-target # target directory for generated JavaScript sources. defaults to src/main/www/js
+    coffee-source # directory containing CoffeeScript sources. defaults to src/main/coffeescript coffee-target # target directory for generated JavaScript sources. defaults to src/main/www/js that will be under target/{scala_version}

 ## Commands

     coffee-clean # cleans the generated JavaScript files under the coffee-target path coffee # compiles any stale *.coffee sources

-This plugin also piggybacks on the `compile` task, generating new JavaScript sources from stale CoffeeScript files and appends the `coffee-target` to Sbt's `cleanFiles` task which will remove generated JavaScript sources on a `clean`.
+This plugin also piggybacks on [resourceGenerator](https://github.com/harrah/xsbt/blob/0.10/main/Defaults.scala#L126) tasks which will trigger the [coffee] task

 ## Props